theninthsky/client-side-rendering/README.md

 ### Google

-It is often said that Google is having trouble correctly indexing a CSR app.
+It is often said that Google is having trouble correctly indexing CSR (JS) apps.
 <br>
 That might have been the case in 2018, but as of 2022, Google prefectly indexes every JS app.
 <br>